Master Gardener Degree and Training Program Overviews

 Graduates may choose to enroll in an advanced master gardener training program or participate in a two or four year degree program in horticulture, botany, landscape architecture, plant sciences, entomology or agricultural studies.

 Employment Outlook and Salary Information

-In 2010, the U.S. Bureau of Labor Statistics (BLS) predicted faster than average job growth of 20%, through 2020, for grounds maintenance workers in general.
+In 2012, the U.S. Bureau of Labor Statistics (BLS) predicted average job growth of 13% through 2022 for grounds maintenance workers in general.
 This occupation includes several sub groups, with varying salaries.
-For example, in 2012 the BLS reported an average annual salary of $25,870 for landscaping and groundskeeping workers, $33,850 for tree trimmers and pruners and $30,620 for those grounds maintenance jobs not listed individually.
-Another profession of landscape architects, who normally need a bachelor's degree, could expect 16% employment growth during that same decade, per the BLS.
-These professionals earned an annual average salary of $68,030 in 2012, the BLS reported.
+For example, in 2013 the BLS reported an average annual salary of $26,300 for landscaping and groundskeeping workers, $34,470 for tree trimmers and pruners and $28,120 for those grounds maintenance jobs not listed individually.

 Related to Master Gardener Degree and Training Program Overviews